Bethlehem Municipal Band: Meeting Places

 The band has used a number of local sites for rehearsals.
 The original rehearsal facility was the yard office building of the Brown-Borhek Company.
 They remained there until 1947, when they moved to Liberty High School.
-In 1966, rehearsals were moved the Municipal Golf course clubhouse where they stayed until 1977.
-The years from 1977 to 1981 saw the band move rehearsal sites 5 times from the Boys Club Northeast(1977) to the Naval reserve building on Rodger's Street(1977) to the Sears' Building on East Broad(1978) to the Bethlehem Redevelopment Authority (1979) to the Rosemont Lutheran church on West Broad Street.(1981–1982) to Trinity Lutheran Church on 3rd Avenue where they currently rehearse.
+In 1966, rehearsals were moved to the Municipal Golf course clubhouse, where they stayed until 1977.
+The years from 1977 to 1981 saw the band move rehearsal sites 5 times - from the Boys Club Northeast(1977) to the Naval reserve building on Rodger's Street(1977) to the Sears' Building on East Broad(1978) to the Bethlehem Redevelopment Authority (1979) to the Rosemont Lutheran church on West Broad Street.(1981–1982) to Trinity Lutheran Church on 3rd Avenue, where they currently rehearse.

 In 1960, the city of Bethlehem purchased a mobile band shelter.
 In 1969, the Municipal band played a concert sponsored by the Seratoma Club of Bethlehem to raise funds to build a permanent band shell.
-The band shell to be built in the Rose Garden at Eight Avenue in Bethlehem.
+The band shell was to be built in the Rose Garden at Eight Avenue in Bethlehem.
 The famed director, Alburtis Meyers was the guest conductor for that concert.
 The Band Shell construction was completed in 1982.
 The Band now plays their summer series of concerts at the Rose Garden band shell.

 Conductors

-Over the band's 75-year history they have had 4 directors.
-Joseph Ricapito, one of the band's founding members, was director for 30 years from 1935 until 1965 when he resigned.
+Over the band's 75-year history the band has had 4 directors.
+Joseph Ricapito, one of the band's founding members, was director for 30 years from 1935 until 1965, when he resigned.
 Mr. Ricapito died in November 1979.
 He was succeeded by the assistant band director, Ray Huston.
 Mr Huston was the director from 1965 until 1968.
 Mr. Huston is currently director of the American Legion Band of Bethlehem.
 He is their founder and only director since 1948.
 Bernard Beitel took up the baton for the next 21 years from 1968 until 1989.
 In 1989, Donald Kemmerer became the band's current director.
 The band has had several guest conductors over the years, such notable names as Alburtis Meyers, Allbert Marchetto, Raymond Becker, and Ronald Sherry.